ru4ls/ComfyUI_Nano_Banana/README.md

 **Example Workflow:**
 - The node will perform a Google search based on your prompt
-- Generate a set of images with image reference style based on the search results
+- Generate a set of images along with image reference style based on the search results
 - List all sources and citations used in the generation process

 <img width="1736" height="651" alt="Screenshot 2025-11-24 104050" src="https://github.com/user-attachments/assets/e4f6e98a-6df9-4db7-b769-ea15c3d15875" />